 Table 3 reports our results.
-In the first five rows, we first report the types of charities that bunch.
+In the first five rows, we report the types of charities that bunch.
 In the bottom seven rows, we examine their financial characteristics.
 The nature of the charity is of course pre-determined.
 This is not the case with the financial metrics; as we show in the following section, bunching does affect the financial attributes of charities.
-Nevertheless, we summarize the characteristics of the bunchers - both pre-determined and potentially endogenous - to motivate further analysis.
-To limit the potential endogeneity of the financial characteristics, we choose attributes that are fairly static over our time window.
-This does not foreclose the possibility that bunching may have influenced some of the outcomes, but it does limit some of the more obvious concerns that would accompany income or expense measures that demonstrate a high degree of intertemporal variability.
+To limit the potential endogeneity of the financial characteristics, we consider lagged values from the year $t-1$ .

 Column 1 presents the characteristics of the bunchers.
 Column 2 presents the mean characteristics of the charities falling just below the threshold, and column 3 presents the difference.
-The charities that bunch are less likely to be human-services charities (such as Boys & Girls clubs, YMCA's, and the Boy Scouts of America) and more likely to be charities in the "other" category (including environmental, international, public benefit, and religious organizations).
-The bunching charities also appear to be significantly smaller than the charities that do not bunch, with substantially fewer assets and a lower probability of holding a mortgage.
-We also find that compensation of employees represents a higher proportion of expenses for bunching charities.
+The charities that bunch are less likely to be health or human-services charities (such as hospitals, Boys & Girls clubs, YMCA's, and the Boy Scouts of America) and more likely to be charities in the "other" category (including environmental, international, public benefit, and religious organizations).
+The bunching charities also appear to be significantly smaller than the charities that do not bunch, with substantially fewer assets and lower revenue.

-One characteristic of note is that bunching charities receive a higher proportion of their revenue from donor contributions.
-This is consistent with the nature of the charities in the "other" category; environmental and international organizations, unlike for example non-profit hospitals, typically rely on donor contributions to support their activities rather than program revenue (e.g., client fees in exchange for services).
-To further probe the association between bunching and reliance on contribution revenue, Figure 3 splits the sample into four quartiles according to the percentage of revenue that charities receive from donations and replicates the density distributions from Figure 1 separately for each quartile.
+One characteristic of note is that bunching charities receive a higher proportion of their revenue from contribution revenue.
+The Form 990 breaks down revenue into three main categories: contribution revenue, program revenue, and other.
+Contributions include cash and non-cash amounts received as voluntary contributions from the public, government units, or foundations.
+Program revenue includes income earned by the organization in exchange for providing a good or service, such as charging admission to a museum, while "other" revenue includes investment incomes and rental income.
+That bunching charities would receive a higher proportion of their revenue from contributions is consistent with the nature of the charities in the "other" category; environmental and international organizations typically rely on donor contributions to support their activities rather than fees charged for specific services provided, as is the case with non-profit hospitals.
+To further probe the association between bunching and reliance on contribution revenue, Figure 3 splits the sample into four quartiles according to the percentage of revenue that charities receive from contributions and replicates the density distributions from Figure 1 separately for each quartile.
 While we observe graphical evidence of bunching in all four quartiles, the extent of bunching appears more pronounced among charities in the fourth quartile.

 Table 4 provides the corresponding in-range manipulation estimates by contribution revenue quartile.
 Overall, we find that the extent of bunching grows monotonically with the reliance on contribution revenue.
-Among charities in the bottom two quartiles, we find an 11 to 12 percent probability that charities falling just below the threshold manipulate their financial reporting in order to cross the insolvency threshold.
-This estimate increases to 20 percent for charities in the third quartile.
-However, for charities in the top quartile, we observe a substantial increase in the extent of bunching - over 80 percent of charities falling just below the threshold manipulate their income to appear solvent.
+Among charities in the bottom two quartiles, we find a 5-6 percent probability that charities falling just below the threshold manipulate their financial reporting in order to cross the insolvency threshold.
+This estimate increases to 10 percent for charities in the third quartile.
+However, for charities in the top quartile, we observe a substantial increase in the extent of bunching - 27 percent of charities falling just below the threshold manipulate their income to appear solvent.